hickamt/PC-Resource-Monitor/README.md

 # PC System Monitoring Information

 This application is meant to run locally (server: localhost:5500, client: localhost:5173).
-The application was built in WSL using Ubuntu.
-The commands used and packages (such as 'traceroute') will not work on the Microsoft (MSFT) OS, where MSFT uses 'tracert'.

 All CPU, Disk, and Memory information will be specific to the machine you spin the server up on.
 In my case, I tested this in MSFT VSCode in the WSL Ubuntu VM which produces the cores available on the machine but only displays the usage of the VM and not the actual MSFT OS usage of the CPU's.

-After installing `yarn` and `Node` in MSFT, I ran the application again and could see the actual usage of the CPU's.
-But remember, I have not changed the `traceroute` configuration to work with MSFT which uses `tracert`.

-At the time of creating this application I am running:
+Created Application Using:

 ```bash
 Node v20.9.0